spookylukey/django-paypal/README.rst

 free to fix it, and a new feature will only be added by the maintainers if they need it themselves.

+That said, if you do have large changes that you want to contribute, including large new features (such as implementing newer PayPal payment methods), they will be gladly accepted if they are implemented well.

 Contributing to django-paypal
 =============================

 If you want to contribute (yay!), please create a fork and start a branch off 'master' for your changes.
 Submit a PR on GitHub to request that it is merged.

-In creating a pull request, it will help to remember that this project is in maintenance mode.
-This means the maintainers merge patches, but not ones that make more work for them in future, or do not benefit the other users of the project - for example, code that is not covered by automated tests, or large backwards incompatible changes that aren't necessary.
+Since this project is in maintenance mode, the maintainers will merge patches, but not ones that make more work for them in future, or do not benefit the other users of the project - for example, code that is not covered by automated tests, or large backwards incompatible changes that aren't necessary.

 Remember that a new feature that is neither documented nor covered by tests is not actually a contribution to the project, but only benefits the person who “contributed” it, and so won't be accepted.

-That said, if you do have large changes that you want to contribute, including large new features (such as implementing newer PayPal payment methods), they will be gladly accepted if they are implemented well.

 In more detail, please see the following guidelines and hints: